MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/appealstatus.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines the values that you use to determine whether an editorial rejection is appealable.
+description: Defines the values that you use to determine whether an editorial issue is appealable.
 ---
 # AppealStatus Value Set - Campaign Management
-Defines the values that you use to determine whether an editorial rejection is appealable.
+Defines the values that you use to determine whether an editorial issue is appealable.

 ## Syntax
 ```xml